Ezeer/Iron-Lion/README.md

 * AI LOGICS     : Using FSM techniques and more...
 * SCRIPTING     : USING LUA ( https://github.com/vinniefalco/LuaBridge , https://eliasdaler.wordpress.com/2014/07/18/using-lua-with-cpp-luabridge/ )

+TODO :
+_USE XNA collision lib instead of actual simpliest code for walls ...
+_Use SkinMesh template in directx file to describe vertex groups for precise collision check

 FAQ
 ************************